yugr/rust-slides/features/cons/arithmetic-checks/overflow-checks/README.md

   * See [RFC 1535](https://github.com/rust-lang/rfcs/blob/master/text/1535-stable-overflow-checks.md) for some details
   * Does it add `nsw`/`nuw` and enable loop optimizations ?
   * For libstd we can force overflow checks in `bootstrap.toml` via `overflow-checks-std`
+  * Also don't forget to disable in stdlib via `[rust] overflow-checks-std` in bootstrap.toml
 - Why Rust produces such bad asm for code from [here](https://softwarebits.substack.com/p/impact-of-undefined-behavior-on-performance) ?
 ```
 #[no_mangle]